YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Payload fields

-* When disconnecting with all connected devices
+* When disconnecting from all connected devices

 None